Delta Sigma Epsilon (sorority): History

-By the time of the merger, Delta Sigma Epsilon had installed a total of 54 chapters, of which 43 groups were active at the time of the merger.
+By the time of the merger, Delta Sigma Epsilon had 13,001 members, 44 active chapters, and eight inactive chapters.
 Deleting duplications, 34 chapters either became new Delta Zeta chapters or merged into existing chapters on their campuses, making this the largest merger in Panhellenic history.
-A few chapters were released to join other national groups: Tau chapter at Kent State would eventually join Alpha Chi Omega, Alpha Delta chapter at Southern Illinois eventually joined Alpha Gamma Delta, and the Beta Gamma chapter at Marquette University would eventually join Alpha Delta Pi.
+A few chapters were released to join other national groups: Tau chapter at Kent State University joined Alpha Chi Omega, Alpha Delta chapter at the Southern Illinois University joined Alpha Gamma Delta, and the Beta Gamma chapter at Marquette University joined Alpha Delta Pi.